San Francisco Emergency Dentist

 Have you ever fractured a tooth and not known what to do?
-Most San Francisco patients don’t and may even wait in excruciating pain until their dentist’s office opens on Monday morning.
+Most patients in the Embarcadero area of San Francisco don’t and may even wait in excruciating pain until their dentist’s office opens on Monday morning.
 The problem with this is that treatment can come too late and require more invasive procedures to restore your teeth back to the way they were.

 What Do 24 Hour Dentists Do?

 Emergency dentists offer an immediate appointment, squeezing you into the schedule without delaying your treatment.
-In addition to providing San Francisco patients with additional appointments, Skoulas DDS has the capacity to:
+In addition to providing San Francisco and Embarcadero patients with additional appointments, Skoulas DDS has the capacity to:

 - Treat traumatic injuries that involve the teeth, bone, and gums.